-In recent years, Japan has suffered heavy damage due to frequent water and soil disasters, such as the September 2015 torrential downpours in the Kanto and Tohoku regions, the July 2017 torrential downpours in northern Kyushu, the July 2018 torrential downpours, and the 2019 east Japan typhoon.
+In recent years, Japan has suffered heavy damage due to frequent water and soil disasters.
+Such disasters include the September 2015 torrential downpours in the Kanto and Tohoku regions, the July 2017 torrential downpours in northern Kyushu, the July 2018 torrential downpours, the 2019 east Japan typhoon, the July 2020 torrential downpours, and heavy rains that began on July 1, 2021.
 In response to the July 2018 torrential downpours, the Japan Meteorological Agency for the first time mentioned the impact of global warming with regard to an individual disaster, reporting, "There is a possibility that long-term increases in temperature and a long-term increasing trend in water vapor in the atmosphere due to global warming contributed."
-Thus, it stated clearly that climate change accompanied by global warming already is being realized.
+Thus, it stated clearly that global warming and other forms of climate change already are being occurring.
 The 2019 east Japan typhoon caused loss of life and homes over a wide area and severe social and economic damage due to large-scale flooding resulting from levee breaks and breaches and suspension of water supply and drainage systems.

 There is a possibility that in the future, increased precipitation due to heavy rainfall and rising sea levels could cause water and soil disasters to become increasingly frequent and severe, interrupting water supply and drainage systems overall.
 In addition, there are concerns about the effects on water treatment of high-turbidity raw water resulting from the increasing frequency of short-term strong downpours and heavy rainfall.
 Furthermore, there also are concerns about results such as impacts on water safety and increased musty odors affecting water flavor, as well as ecosystem changes, due to coastal groundwater salination and backflows of saltwater from the sea upstream into rivers due to rising sea levels and decreased residual chlorine densities in waterworks water due to rising temperatures.
-There also is a need to pay attention to decreased quality of agricultural produce due to rising temperature (high-temperature injury) and changes in water demand to prevent this.
+There also is a need to pay attention to decreased quality of agricultural produce due to rising temperature (hightemperature injury) and changes in water demand to prevent this.

 There is a possibility that supplies could decrease from levels planned at the time of development of water-resource development facilities due to factors such as increasing numbers of days with no precipitation and decreased snow accumulation, and recent years have seen droughts occur across Japan that required restrictions on water pumping.
-While quantitative forecasts involve uncertainty, there is a possibility that climate change accompanied by global warming could further reduce available supplies, and there are concerns of increasing risks of drought in the future.
+While quantitative forecasts involve uncertainty, there is a possibility that global warming and other forms of climate change could further reduce available supplies, and there are concerns of increasing risks of drought in the future.

-Currently, in accordance with the National Adaptation Plan (November 27, 2018, Cabinet decision) based on the Climate Change Adaptation Act (Act No. 50 of 2018), individual government agencies are proceeding with measures to adapt to various impacts of global warming in addition to mitigation measures centered on reducing greenhouse gases.
-Global warming and other aspects of climate change will be addressed through efforts to protect the public's lives and property and achieve a sustainable economic society in the future and full-fledged mitigation measures to realize maintenance or recovery of a sound water cycle as well as efforts to avoid and lessen both present and future damage.
+Individual government agencies are proceeding with measures to adapt to various impacts associated with climate change in accordance with the Climate Change Adaptation Plan (approved by the Cabinet of Japan on October 22, 2021) based on the Climate Change Adaptation Act (Act No. 50 of 2018).
+Global warming and other forms of climate change will be addressed through efforts to protect the public's lives and property and achieve a sustainable economic society in the future, and efforts to avoid and lessen both present and future damage will be undertaken to achieve the maintenance or recovery of a sound water cycle.